Three-chromatic geometric hypergraphs: Tools

 A \emph{complete multidigraph} is a digraph where parallel edges are allowed and in which there is at least one arc between each pair of distinct vertices.
-Let $D$ be a complete multidigraph whose arcs are the disjoint union of $k$ quasi orders $\prec_1, \dots , \prec_k$ (parallel arcs are allowed).
+Let $D$ be a complete multidigraph whose arcs are the disjoint union of $k$ quasi-orders $\prec_1, \dots , \prec_k$ (parallel arcs are allowed).
 Define $N^-_i(x)$ (resp.\ $N^+_i(x)$) as the closed in-neighborhood (resp.\ out-neighborhood) of the digraph induced by $\prec_i$.

-Proving a conjecture of Erdős, and of Sands, Sauer and Woodrow \cite{sandssauer}, Bousquet, Lochet and Thomassé recently showed the following.
+Proving the conjecture of Erdős, and of Sands, Sauer and Woodrow \cite{sandssauer}, Bousquet, Lochet and Thomassé recently showed the following.

-\begin{theorem}[Bousquet, Lochet, Thomassé~\cite{esswproof}] For every $k$, there exists an integer $f(k)$ such that if $D$ is a complete multidigraph whose arcs are the union of $k$ quasi orders, then $D$ has a dominating set of size at most $f(k)$. \end{theorem}
+\begin{theorem}[Bousquet, Lochet, Thomassé~\cite{esswproof}] For every $k$, there exists an integer $f(k)$ such that if $D$ is a complete multidigraph whose arcs are the union of $k$ quasi-orders, then $D$ has a dominating set of size at most $f(k)$. \end{theorem}

 We show the following generalization of Theorem \ref{thm:multi_essw_old}.